Grand Slam (professional wrestling): Revised format (established 2015)

 The modern WWE Grand Slam consists of the WWE, Intercontinental, United States, and World Tag Team (formerly WWE/Raw Tag Team) Championships.
 Two other championships—the Universal and WWE Tag Team (formerly SmackDown Tag Team) Championships—were added in 2016 as alternative titles to the WWE title and Tag Team Championships respectively following the reintroduction of the brand extension.
-In regards to the United States Champion, due to its lineage, WWE only counts United States Championship reigns that took place in WWE, whether it bore the WCW or WWE moniker.
-Edge and Kurt Angle held the title when it was the WCW United States Championship.
+In regards to the United States Champion, due to its lineage, WWE only counts United States Championship reigns that took place in WWE since 2001, whether it bore the WCW or WWE moniker.
+For example, Edge and Kurt Angle each held the title when it was still referred to as the WCW United States Championship.
 Eddie Guerrero’s first reign does not count as a result of this rule, since it took place in WCW.